-The liver damage done by cirrhosis generally can't be undone.
-But if liver cirrhosis is diagnosed early and the cause is treated, further damage can be limited and, rarely, reversed.
+The liver damage caused by cirrhosis generally can't be undone.
+But if liver cirrhosis is diagnosed early and the underlying cause is treated, further damage can be limited.
+In rare cases, it may be reversed.

-Cirrhosis often has no signs or symptoms until liver damage is extensive.
-When signs and symptoms do occur, they may include:
+Cirrhosis often has no symptoms until liver damage is severe.
+When symptoms do occur, they may include:

-- Yellow discoloration in the skin and eyes (jaundice)
+- Yellow discoloration in the skin and eyes, called jaundice.

 When to see a doctor

-Make an appointment with your doctor if you have any of the signs or symptoms listed above.
+Make an appointment with your health care provider if you have any of the symptoms listed above.

 A wide range of diseases and conditions can damage the liver and lead to cirrhosis.